Last Updated on March 13, 2021 by Pamela

 Having a list of the top things to do in Quebec City (and its surrounding area) is a good way to start your time in the city.
 Think of it as a bucket list, a jumping-off point to your French-Canada adventures.
 Honestly, it’s difficult to have a miserable trip to Quebec City – unless you have no interest in having fun.

 Deciding what to do in Quebec City can be a challenge at times, mostly because there are so many things to do and see and experience.
 Delve into the city’s history and culture, visit military or religious sites, shop, go to festivals, the options are vast.

-Here are 75+ things to do in Québec City in summer!
+Here are 90+ things to do in Quebec City in summer!

 FESTIVALS & EVENTS

 Festival d’été de Québec is one of the largest and BEST music festivals in Canada.
-Visit their website to buy passes.
-There are some killer acts performing this year, including Twenty One Pilots, Kygo, Diplo, Mariah Carey and Blink-182!
+Some killer acts performing from previous years, including Twenty One Pilots, Kygo, Metallica, Lady Gaga, Mariah Carey and Blink-182!

 Each year, locals and tourists alike look forward to ComediHa!, a 12-day comedy festival featuring 350 shows.
-Venues are spread throughout Old Québec City, as well as other neighbourhoods.
-Buy tickets on their website (en français)
+Venues are spread throughout Old Quebec City, as well as other neighbourhoods.
+You can buy tickets on their website (en français).

 HISTORIC & RELIGIOUS SITES

 A little park in Place-Royale, Batterie Royale was one the colony’s defence posts.
 Built after Phip’s attack in 1690, the battery was used up until 1763, when it was turned into a pier.
 Today, the cannons are still on display and the square acts as a peaceful refuge from city exploration.

 175 rue de l’Espinay